-- 5) A description of Contractor's telehealth reimbursement policies for network providers and for third party telehealth vendors, including payment parity between: - a) Telehealth modalities, including voice only when appropriate, and comparable in-person services. - b) Telehealth vendor and contracted provider rendered telehealth services. - 6) The impact telehealth has on cost and quality of care provided to Covered California Enrollees, including the extent to which telehealth replaces or adds to utilization of specialty care, Emergency Department, or urgent care services.
+- 6) A description of Contractor's telehealthvirtual care reimbursement policies for network providers and for third party telehealthvirtual care vendors, including payment parity between: - a) TelehealthVirtual care modalities, including voice only when appropriate, and comparable in-person services. - b) TelehealthVirtual care vendor and contracted provider rendered telehealthvirtual care services. - 7) The impact telehealthvirtual care has on cost and quality of care provided to Covered California Enrollees, including the extent to which telehealthvirtual care replaces or adds to utilization of specialty care, Emergency Departmentemergency department, or urgent care services. - 8) Contractor agrees to establish use of quality monitoring measures for virtual care and to submit monitoring measures results to Covered California as annually requested.

-4.04.2 Monitoring Telehealth Utilization
+4.03.2 Monitoring Telehealth Virtual Care Utilization

-Contractor agrees to engage and work with Covered California to review its utilization of telehealth services using HEI data submitted in accordance with Article 5.02.1.
+Contractor agrees to engage and work with Covered California to review its utilization of telehealthvirtual care services using HEI data submitted in accordance with Article 5.02.1.
+Contractor must submit an improvement plan to address outliers identified during the review process.
+Contractor must report strategies utilized to reduce fragmented and duplicate services.

-4.05 Participation in Quality Collaboratives
+4.04 Participation in Quality Collaboratives

-Improving healthcare quality and reducing overuse and costs can only be done over the long-term through collaboration, data sharing, and effective engagement of hospitals, providers, and other providers of care.
-There are several established statewide and national collaborative initiatives that are aligned with Covered California's requirements and expectations for quality improvement, addressing health disparities, and improving data sharing.
+Improving healthcare quality and reducing overuse and costs can only be done over the long-term through collaboration, data sharing, and effective engagement of hospitals, providersclinicians, and other providers of care.
+There are severalCovered California encourages Contractor participation in established statewide and national collaborative initiatives that are aligned with Covered California's requirements and expectations for quality improvement, addressing health disparities, and improving data sharing.
 Requirements included in Article 4.05 will be applied to the CCSB line of business.

 Covered California and Contractor will collaboratively identify and evaluate the most effective programs for improving care for Enrollees.
 Covered California may require participation in specific quality improvement collaboratives and data sharing initiatives in future years.
-To inform this process, Contractor must report its participation in any of the following collaboratives or initiatives, including the amount of financial support (if any) Contractor provides:
+To inform this process, Contractor must report its participation in any of the followingquality collaboratives or initiatives, including the amount of financial support (if any) Contractor provides:

-- 1) American Joint Replacement Registry (AJRR) for California - 2) Cal Hospital Compare - 3) California Maternal Quality Care Collaborative (CMQCC)
+- 1) American Joint Replacement Registry (AJRR) for California

+- 2) Cal Hospital Compare

+- 3) California Maternal Quality Care Collaborative (CMQCC)

 - 4) California Quality Collaborative (CQC)

 - 5) Collaborative Healthcare Patient Safety Organization (CHPSO)

 - 6) California Improvement Network (CIN)

 - 7) California Right Meds Collaborative

 - 8) Leapfrog

 - 9) Integrated Healthcare Association (IHA)

 - 10) Symphony Provider Directory

 - 11) Health Care Payments Data (HPD) System

-- 12) Other similar collaboratives or initiatives
+- 12)Other similar collaboratives or initiatives